abdul-1432/India_Flag/README.md

 - **Code Examples**: Explore code snippets and examples for rendering the Indian flag using HTML, CSS, and other programming languages.
 These examples can serve as a starting point for your own implementations.

 - **Guidelines**: Discover guidelines and best practices for respectfully and accurately representing the Indian flag in your projects.
-It's important to adhere to these guidelines to show proper respect to the national flag.
+It's important to adhere to these guidelines to show proper respect for the national flag.

 ## Resources